 Just one more Croatia post to go, sigh.
 Hasn’t the summer disappeared at an alarming rate this year?
 Luckily I’ve saved the best post until last.
-A look into a 5 Island Boat Tour around the islands close to Split.
+A look into a 5 Island Boat Tour in Croatia around the islands close to Split.

-Setting off at 6.45am, the speedboat reaches the blue cave for opening time at 7.30am.
+Setting off at 6.45am from Trogir, the speedboat reaches the blue cave for opening time at 7.30am.
 We were lucky in that our boat was one of the first to arrive, meaning that we were in and out in lightning speed.
 Unlike the groups that docked after us and had to wait over an hour.
 As beautiful as the crystal blue waters of the cave were, it was ruined by the crowds and isn’t somewhere I’d recommend visiting.
 I’m more of an off the beaten track kinda gal.

 Next up was Stiniva Cove, which although matched the blue cave in business, had a party atmosphere that kept us in good spirits.
 I’ve had a fear of jumping into the deep ocean all of my life which I nailed on this trip.
 Imagining the world of sea creatures going about their life beneath your feet is just so magical.